 Proposition 10 was enacted by the voters of California in the November 1998 election.
-It created the California Children and Families First Program, which will fund early childhood development programs from revenues generated by increases in the state excise taxes on cigarettes and other tobacco products.
+It will fund early childhood development programs from revenues generated by increases in the state excise taxes on cigarettes and other tobacco products.
 The new program will be carried out by state and county commissions.